churlhilyi/How-to-compile-in-Nurion/wanniertools.md

 >I didn’t dig it too much to make a package since it is a common thing to rebuilt software in Linux when you move to a new machine.

 -------------------------------
-If you are installed ARPACK then
+If you installed ARPACK then
 1. modify Makefile.intel-mpi file in /src/:

          LIBS = ${ARPACK} \